input-output-hk/partner-chains-smart-contracts/docs/SIPs/15-Native-Token-Management.md

+# Native Token Reserve Management

+This SIP was written to address the requirements for managing a Native Token Reserve.
+The primary goal is to be able to store tokens in the reserve and be able to release them into circulation, first by moving it to illiquid supply, and eventually releasing the tokens to users.

+# Introduction

 Conceptually there are two relevant entities in the feature requirements: reserve and illiquid circulation supply.
 Those two concepts translate directly into validators and can be described rather independently.

 Following scripts will be defined by us: